microsoft/ebpf-for-windows/docs/GettingStarted.md

 This tests the XDP_TX functionality.
 1. On the first host:
    1. [Install eBPF for Windows](https://github.com/microsoft/ebpf-for-windows/blob/main/docs/InstallEbpf.md).
    2. Load the test eBPF program by running the following command: `netsh ebpf add program reflect_packet.o xdp` and note the ID.
+See **Note 3** below.
 2. On the second host:
    1. Allow inbound traffic for `xdp_tests.exe` through Windows Defender Firewall.
 See **Note 1** below.
    2. Run `xdp_tests.exe xdp_reflect_test --remote_ip <IP on the first host>`.
 See **Note 2** below.